sergo6700/CodeAlianceTask/README.md

 PHP 7+ <br>
 Laravel 8

-All application login wrote in app/services
+All appication’s logic is writen in app/services

 Manager